Interpersonal Violence and Sexual Misconduct

-NC State is committed to ending relationship violence, sexual misconduct, and stalking on our campus.
+NC State is committed to ending interpersonal violence and sexual misconduct on our campus.
 The Office of Student Conduct is committed to easing the burden placed on those who report these types of behaviors.
-We encourage all individuals who may be survivors of relationship violence, sexual misconduct, or stalking to reach out for support by contacting the Office of Student Conduct or connecting with other resources.
+We encourage all individuals who may have experienced interpersonal violence or sexual misconduct to reach out for support by contacting the Office of Student Conduct or connecting with other resources.

 - 10.15 Sexual Misconduct

 (a) Title IX Sexual Harassment and Retaliation, defined in NCSU POL 04.25.07 – Title IX Sexual Harassment Policy as:

 (I) “Title IX Sexual Harassment” means conduct on the basis of sex that satisfies one or more of the following: